About the table values

 In some contexts, the concentration of vitamin A is given in international units (i.u.): 1 i.u. vitamin A = 0.3 µg retinol equivalent.

 Vitamin B group

 This group comprises the vitamins B1 (thiamin), B2 (riboflavin), Niacin, B6 (pyridoxine, pyridoxal, pyridoxamine), Folate and B12 (cobalamins).
-As in several other food composition tables, the Norwegian values for vitamin B1 (thiamin) are presented as hydrochlorides, while some other food composition tables do not include the salt part of the molecule in their values.
+Vitamin B1 (thiamin) is presented as hydrochlorides, while some other food composition tables do not include the salt part of the molecule in their values.